1. Library services available online:

 Databases & the Research Process:

-• Start searching in the Library Databases using keywords - short describing words - for your specific topic.
+Start searching in the Library Databases using keywords - short describing words - for your specific topic.
 Keywords will vary depending on the topic you go with.
-For example, if you are focusing on the #metoo movement and feminism, some of your keywords might be:
+Topic Choices with some possible keywords:

 SIFT stands for: